 - As listed in the 'all staff' section, plus: - Embed consent, mental wellbeing, healthy relationships and staying safe online into the PSHE / Relationships education, relationships and sex education (RSE) and health education curriculum.
 "This will include being taught what positive, healthy and respectful online relationships look like, the effects of their online actions on others and knowing how to recognise and display respectful behaviour online.
 Throughout these subjects, teachers will address online safety and appropriate behaviour in an age-appropriate way that is relevant to their pupils' lives." - This will complement the computing curriculum, which covers the principles of online safety at all key stages, with progression in the content to reflect the different and escalating risks that pupils face.
-This includes how to use technology safely, responsibly, respectfully and securely, and where to go for help and support when they have concerns about content or contact on the internet or other online technologies. - Work closely with the DSL/OSL and all other staff to ensure an understanding of the issues, approaches and messaging within PSHE / RSHE. - Note that an RSHE policy should now be included on the school website. - Work closely with the Computing subject leader to avoid overlap but ensure a complementary whole-school approach, and with all other lead staff to embed the same whole-school approach
+This includes how to use technology safely, responsibly, respectfully and securely, and where to go for help and support when they have concerns about content or contact on the internet or other online technologies. - Work closely with the DSL/OSL and all other staff to ensure an understanding of the issues, approaches and messaging within PSHE / RSHE. - Note that an RSE Policy should now be included on the school website - Work closely with the Computing subject leader to avoid overlap but ensure a complementary whole-school approach, and with all other lead staff to embed the same whole-school approach

-1.15 Computing Lead - [Miss Zoe Mansbridge] Key responsibilities:
+3.5 Computing Lead - Miss Mansbridge Key responsibilities:

-- As listed in the 'all staff' section, plus: - Oversee the delivery of the online safety element of the Computing curriculum in accordance with the national curriculum - Work closely with the RSHE lead to avoid overlap but ensure a complementary whole-school approach - Work closely with the DSL/OSL and all other staff to ensure an understanding of the issues, approaches and messaging within Computing - Collaborate with technical staff and others responsible for ICT use in school to ensure a common and consistent approach, in line with acceptable-use agreements
+- As listed in the 'all staff' section, plus: - Oversee the delivery of the online safety element of the Computing curriculum in accordance with the national curriculum

+- Work closely with the RSHE lead to avoid overlap but ensure a complementary whole-school approach - Work closely with the DSL/OSL and all other staff to ensure an understanding of the issues, approaches and messaging within Computing - Collaborate with technical staff and others responsible for ICT use in school to ensure a common and consistent approach, in line with acceptable-use agreements. - Monitor the use of school technology, online platforms and social media presence and that any misuse/attempted misuse is identified and reported in line with school policy

-1.16 Subject / aspect leaders
+3.6 Subject / aspect leaders